 The church was built in 1931 on land donated by Lord Falmouth.
-The church was extended at the ritual east end in 1974, when a new stained glass window was commissioned from Dom Charles Norris of Buckfast Abbey.
-The former presbytery has been sold.
+It was extended at the ritual east end in 1974, when a new stained glass window was commissioned from Dom Charles Norris of Buckfast Abbey.

 Architect: Marshman Warren Taylor, Truro (1974 extension)

 Original Date: 1931